nvgpete/aoc2021/README.md

 similar enough to do both in d07a.c.

-The c programs generally have an fopen statement where I can change the data file and recompile to go between example and pronlem datasets.
+The c programs generally have an fopen statement where I can change the data file and recompile to go between example and problem datasets.

 Sometimes, as in day 8, there may be a third program, eg d08c.c.
 This is an indication I thought of a better/different way to do some part of the problem.